A Step-by-Step Guide to Selling to & Winning Business from Large Corporations

 By understanding the buyer types and modes of each contact, you will be able to know who you need to spend time getting in touch with and, accordingly, design a cadence or rhythm that is at the contact level in addition to the account level.

-But you’ll want to go one step deeper.
-Figure out who reports to whom, which department makes decisions, and which decisions each department is in charge of.
+Finally, to really be successful, you’ll want to go one step deeper.
+You can do so by figuring out who reports to whom, which department makes decisions, and which decisions each department is in charge of.
 Use your CRM to track this information.

 By going one step deeper, you should have a good starting point for building organizational and department hierarchies.
 This will help you to visualize – and conceptualize – what the buying system looks like, if even just a broad overview.